 Resort Ski bus available: No

-Pre-book 2 full day excursions and receive a third half price (discount will be aplied to the cheapest excursion, and the half price excursion will delivered in the resort).
+Pre-book 2 full day excursions and receive a third half price (discount will be applied to the cheapest excursion, and the half price excursion can only be booked in the resort).

 Neuschwanstein Castle & Oberammergau

 Visit King Ludwig of Bavaria’s famous fairytale castle of Neuschwanstein used as the inspiration by Walt Disney for his Cinderella castle in his theme parks.
 Price includes entrance to the castle.
 On the way we stop to visit the historic Passion Play village of Oberammergau.
 Price includes castle entrance fee.

 Journey over the border for this popular full day excursion into Italian province of South Tyrol.
 Enjoy lunch in the famous spa town of Merano with its ‘Ladino’ culture, an interesting mix of Austrian and Italian influences.